 Now, you can’t do a trip to a seaside town without hitting the games arcade.
 We popped into Broadstairs Leisure, on 4 Harbour St. It was family friendly, clean and well lit.
 The kids played a few games and went on a couple small rides.
 I hit the 2p Coin Pusher Arcade Games and won a few tickets for prizes.

 Up on the hill, from Harbour Street majestically stood the Bleak House, Fort Road.
 Once again, I spiIt from my fam to go exploring.
 The garden wall must have been at least six feet high because I could see over it.
 On the street side, the wall was decorated with large sea shells like Abloni, Cowrie and Clam.
 At the back of the building there was a board with a brief info about the established.
 I enjoyed the sea view for a moment before descending to meet my family.

-The house was built in 1801 and was the home of the English writer Charles Dickens.
-He last stayed there in 1859.
+The house was built in 1801 and was the home of the English writer Charles Dickens as mentioned earlier.
 These days the Grade II building hosts wedding and functions, it also provides accommodation and serves Dickens Delight afternoon teas.
 I would love to stay there sometime or maybe have tea.
 From the website the interior looks so pretty and genteel and the sea view is divine.

 If you have never visited before, I would recommend the History Stroll which would allow you to take in the cites of the town such as Eldon Place and Chapel Place .
 Alternatively, there’s the Thanet Coastal Path Trail, if you are more adventurous.

 Before heading heading off to Canterbury for we evening, we went had a whistle at Botany Bay.
 From there you can take coastal walk to Broadstairs or Margate.